kyma-project/api-gateway/docs/user/custom-resources/apigateway/04-00-apigateway-custom-resource.md

 kubectl get crd apigateways.operator.kyma-project.io -o yaml
 ```

 You are only allowed to have one APIGateway CR.
 If there are multiple APIGateway CRs in the cluster, the oldest one reconciles the module.
-Any additional APIGateway CR is placed in the `Error` state.
+Any additional APIGateway CR is placed in the `Warning` state.

 ## Specification <!-- {docsify-ignore} -->